telerik/teststudio-docs/docs/automated-tests/headless/headless-test-execution.md

 ---
 # Headless Test Execution in Test Studio

 Headless testing improves both the effectiveness and efficiency of your testing process.
-Test Studio supports execution of all existing web tests in headless mode for Chrome browser.
+Test Studio supports execution of all existing web tests in headless mode for Chrome and Edge Chromium browsers.

 Find out more about this type of execution for UI tests in the below article.